ceejbot/soulsy/README.md

 - [ ] Wire up the mod to MCM to show its config & write user settings.
 - [ ] Figure out what I'm doing wrong with MCM config settings.
 - [ ] Track highlight status in the controller to support drawing.
-- [ ] Inform rust about inventory changes. aka call to rust from the inventory hooks.
+- [x] Wire up the inventory-changed hooks.
 - [x] Inform Rust about equip changes.
 - [x] Get ammo showing correctly.
 - [ ] Validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
 - [ ] Make re-equipping the left-hand item work.
-- [ ] Wire up activating the utility button.
+- [x] Wire up activating the utility button.
+- [ ] Figure out why activating potions makes the game lock up.
 - [ ] Move image loading code to Rust.
 Selectively load only the images we need, if possible.
 Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Come up with an adequate default layout for the HUD.
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
-- [x] Improve the CMake files.
-Incremental builds don't always rebuild the rust lib.
+- [x] Improve the CMake files so rebuilding is reliable.
 - [ ] Add support for debug builds to CMake.
 Maybe.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
-- [ ] Update to CommonLibSE-NG.
+- [ ] Update to CommonLibSE-NG?
 - [x] Make Rust log to a second file in the same directory as SKSE.
 - [ ] Make Rust log to the same file as SKSE, if this is even possible.
 Might not be worth it.
 - [ ] Add more Rust logging for happy-path cases, not just error cases.